Thermodynamics of interacting hard rods on a lattice: Applications

-System of charged particles with charged bounderies and confined into one dimensional channel has been introduced long time ago as a model for one-component plasma but the model still attracts many interest \cite{Dean/etal:2014,Dubin:1997,King/etal:2002,Heo/etal:2019}.
-The model has been shown to be very useful in studying mechanism of charge regulation \cite{Frydel:2019}, ionic liquids near charged interfaces \cite{Hayes/etal:2015,Ivanistse/Fedorov:2014,Fedorov/Kornyshev:2014}, and array of charged smectic layers or lipid multilayers \cite{Dean/etal:2014}.
+System of charged particles with charged boundaries and confined into a one-dimensional channel has been introduced a long time ago as a model for one-component plasma but the model still attracts much interest \cite{Dean/etal:2014,Dubin:1997,King/etal:2002,Heo/etal:2019}.
+The model has been shown to be very useful in studying the mechanism of charge regulation \cite{Frydel:2019}, ionic liquids near charged interfaces \cite{Hayes/etal:2015,Ivanistse/Fedorov:2014,Fedorov/Kornyshev:2014}, and array of charged smectic layers or lipid multilayers \cite{Dean/etal:2014}.
 We apply the general formalism of Sec.~(\ref{sec:sec_3}) to the case of $N$ charged rods in the presence of charged hard wall (considered as a neutralizing background).
 The Hamiltonian is given by

 where the one dimensional coulomb interactions between rods have the form